A note on the multicolor size-Ramsey numbers of connected graphs: Introduction

-Note: It is possible to modify our proofs to remove the restriction that $r$ is sufficiently large; however, we choose not to, as doing so complicates the proofs unnecessarily (since we are only interested in the long term behavior in terms of $r$).
-Also we make no serious attempt to optimize the constants appearing in the lower bounds.
+We remark that it should be possible to modify our proof of Theorem \ref{thm2} to remove the restriction that $r\geq 6$ at the expense of having an absolute constant smaller than $\frac{1}{2304}$, and (more importantly) an additional step in the proof to separately deal with the case when $2\leq r\leq 5$.
+However, since we are only interested in the long term behavior in terms of $r$, we choose to keep the proof as simple as possible.
+Also we make no serious attempt to optimize the values of $m_0$, $n_0$ or the absolute constants $\frac{1}{72}$, $\frac{1}{2304}$ appearing in the lower bounds, but we point out that $m_0$ and $n_0$ are polynomial in $r$.